Comfort and Convenience: How to Pick the Best Airplane Seats

 The middle seats are usually the last to book when everything else has run out.
 Unless you know the person in the aisle seat, in can be awkward trying to climb over them when you have to use the bathroom or get up for whatever reason.

 On more cramped airlines, those in the middle seat are usually the most squished making them undesirable for people with claustrophobia or anxiety.

-Then there are the window seats, which some people swear by.
+Then there are the window seats, which some people swear by as the best seats on a plane.
 If you’re the type who loves taking photos out the window or gazing at the clouds, by all means choose a window seat.
 They’re also great when you want to sleep because you have something to lean against.